Ethra8/english-grows/README.md

   - [XML sitemaps](ml-sitemaps.com) - To generate the sitemap.xml file for this site

 # CREDITS & ACKNOWEDGEMENTS
-- All the images are free copyright, and have been taken from [Pexels.com].
+- All the images are free copyright, and have been taken from [Pexels.com]
+- The logo had previously been created by the creator of this site with the free version of [Canva](www.canva.com) for her personal freelance website as a certified teacher of English as a second language.
 - I have researched Stackoverflow, Youtube, W3School, Geeksforgeeks among other sites when encountering issues or knowledge blockers.
 - I have found inspiration and revieved material from Code Institute Full Stack Web development course.